-A group of church leaders are dynamically impacting a hostile tribe of eight million people in northeast India.
+A group of church leaders are dynamically impacting a hostile tribe of eight million people in South Asia.
 They are putting their lives on the line every day as they proclaim and demonstrate the Gospel.
 And most of them cannot read.

 Two thousand years ago, the first apostles were former fishermen, tax collectors, and at least one Zealot.
 We don’t know the occupation of all the others, but certainly Jesus did not entrust the future of the church exclusively to scholars.
 Blue-collar workers led powerful faith communities.